xaxxon/v8toolkit/osx_v8_build.md

 Detailed build instructions are here: https://github.com/v8/v8/wiki/Building%20with%20Gyp

-Once this finishes, from the v8 directory, type `cd out/x64.debug` and then run `./d8` (a javascript shell) to verify success. (ctrl-d to quit d8)  If you built shared libraries, you'll need to set `DYLD_LIBRARY_PATH` to the directory with the dylib files.
-If you are in that directory:
+Once this finishes, from the v8 directory, type `cd out/x64.debug` and then run `./d8` (a javascript shell) to verify success. (ctrl-d to quit d8)

+(Only) If you built shared libraries, you'll need to set `DYLD_LIBRARY_PATH` to the directory with the dylib files.
+If you are in the `v8/out/x64.debug` already just type:

     export DYLD_LIBRARY_PATH=`pwd`